google/clasp/docs/typescript.md

 #### The `exports` declaration workaround

-This workaround makes TypeScript aware of the `exports` object and its imported content.
+This workaround makes TypeScript aware of the `exports` object and its "imported" content.
+Please be aware that this approach does not even remotely offer proper code isolation one would assume from using modules and can cause issues that will be very hard to debug.

 ```ts
 import { foo } from './module';